Executive Salary Negotiation: How to Negotiate an Executive Job Offer

 Before we jump into the steps needed for a successful executive salary negotiation, it’s important to clarify that you should only follow this plan once you have an official executive offer in hand.
 Negotiating before you have received an executive offer will almost always work against you.

 The following negotiation strategies have been used successfully by hundreds of career professionals and we believe they are key to negotiating executive compensation packages.
-And if you’re looking for individual help negotiating your executive salary, you can also contact our team for executive salary negotiation coaching.
+While these are the key steps to an executive salary negotiation, we strongly recommend executives work with a Salary Negotiation Coach to guarantee success and get all of our strategies.

 1) UNDERSTAND THE EXECUTIVE COMPENSATION PLAN COMPONENTS